alisnic/nyny/README.md

 `run!` takes the port number as optional argument (the default port is 9292).
-Also the `run!` method will include 2 default middlewares to make the development easier: Rack::CommonLogger and Rack::ShowExceptions.
+Also the `run!` method will include 2 default middlewares to make the development easier: Rack::CommonLogger and BetterErrors::Middleware (only in dev).
 This will show all requests in the log, and will provide useful details in the case a error occurs during a request.

 ## Defining routes

+NYNY uses [Journey][journey] for routing, that means that NYNY has all the awesomemeness the Rails' router has.

 NYNY supports the following verbs for defining a route: delete, get, head, options, patch, post, put and trace.